Environmental Stewardship

 Environmental stewardship promotes the responsible use and protection of the environment.
 Responsible use and protection of the environment is achieved through conservation and sustainable practices.

-We are going to talk about some of these conservation and sustainable practices below!
+We are going to talk about some of these conservation and sustainable practices below.

-How to Recreate Responsibly Outdoors
+How To Recreate Responsibly Outdoors

-Everyone can recreate responsibly and be global stewards!
-It is easy!
+Everyone can recreate responsibly and be global stewards.
+It is easy.

 Here is what you can do to recreate responsibly: